SANUWAVE Health, Inc. (SNWV) CEO Kevin Richardson on Q1 2020 Results - Earnings Call Transcript

 Operator

-Good day, ladies and gentlemen, and welcome to your SANUWAVE, First Quarter 2020 Earnings Conference.
+Good day, ladies and gentlemen, and welcome to your SANUWAVE, First Quarter 2020 Earnings Call.
 All lines have been placed in listen-only mode and the floor will be open for your questions and comments following the presentation.
 As a reminder, today's call is being recorded.

 At this time, it is my please to turn the floor over to Kevin Richardson.
 Sir, the floor is yours.